-In viewing these new generic avatars, we can expand our questions of virtual identity construction to include performativity, facial gestures, body movement and language, posture, etc. Thus, student view of virtual identities goes beyond the top-level view of avatar appearance to characteristics associated with performance and discourse style.
-Thus, we intend to continue by conducting further work that can expand our understanding of projected identities and the impact of virtual identities on real world identities at large, not restricted only to the classroom.
-Ultimately, we shall use this understanding to design effective computational environments for fostering empowerment and agency for anyone in the contemporary media condition who is forced to harness a legion of selves across platforms in order to buy, network, play, and learn.
+In viewing these new generic avatars, we can expand our questions of virtual identity construction to include performativity, facial gestures, body movement and language, posture, etc. Thus, student view of virtual identities goes beyond the top level view of avatar appearance to characteristics associated with performance and discourse style.
+Thus, we intend to continue by conducting further work with youth that can expand our understanding of projected identities and the impact of virtual identities on students real world STEM identities.
+Ultimately, we shall use this understanding to design effective computational learning environments for fostering at-risk underrepresented students STEM agency.